artiso-solutions/samples/LiveUpdate/Readme.md

 ####Inside overview
-In our demo environment we have build a [fischertechnik model](http://www.fischertechnik.de/en/Home/products/industry.aspx) with one photo sensor that signals off when a piece interrupts the sensor and on if no piece is between the sensor.
+In our demo environment we have build a [fischertechnik model](http://www.fischertechnik.de/en/Home/products/industry.aspx) with one photo sensor that signals off when a piece interrupts the sensor.
 A service is connected to the hardware and provides changes of the signal.
 This is the FischertechnikService.

 A second service is connected to this FischertechnikService and counts the pieces.
 This is the CounterService.